JedS6391/Reddit.NET/docs/internals.md

 All HTTP communication is performed asynchronously, making it clear which methods will perform a network request to obtain the data required.

+The only component that actually issues HTTP requests is the `CommandExecutor` class.
+The client operates in terms of *Commands* which describe a particular operation (e.g. get the details of a subreddit, get my saved history) and delegates to the executor to handle the intricacies of HTTP communication.

 ## Logging

+## Authentication

 ## JSON